Al Unser Jr.'s Road to the Top: Gameplay

 In order to succeed in the racing world, the player has to progress from go-karts to snowmobiles, IROC racing cars, and eventually to Indy racing cars.

 If the player does well, then the final challenge is to take on Al Unser Jr. in the final event at Vancouver.
 This race uses the Molson Indy Vancouver as a final test of the player's skills.
 The player can also practice every stage of the game except the final stage.
 Go-kart racing involves regional action in the United States of America while snowmobiles provide challenge for the game's simulated winter months.
 Competing in the stock cars of the IROC is considered to be gaining experience for the faster and lighter open wheel vehicles of the Indy league.

 Game progress is saved using passwords.

 Reception

 In their review, GamePro described Al Unser Jr's Road to the Top as an excellent racing game for beginners due to its simple mechanics and controls and uncluttered graphics.

 Allgame gave the game a rating of 2.5 out of 5 stars.

+Legacy

+On December 15, 2025, a prototype of a never announced Sega Genesis port was released by the Video Game History Foundation, along with many Sega Channel materials.